skgtech/devit/README.md

 ## Build Commands

-* `gulp`: Launch the website locally, a development workflow with livereloads and watches.
+* `npm run develop`: Launch the website locally, a development workflow with livereloads and watches.
-* `gulp deploy`: Build & Deploy the website using github pages.
+* `npm run deploy`: Build & Deploy the website using github pages.
-* `gulp deploy --config _config-sta.yml --gh-pages sta-gh-pages`: Build & Deploy the website to Heroku.
+* `npm run deploy:staging`: Build & Deploy the website to Heroku.

 ## Directory Structure